Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>After some 2 hours, I came back, cooked breakfast for mom & bhai and then mine.
 Then I watched cartoons for about an hour, and then did some more chopping and finally, I even slept for an hour again.
 XD</sub>

-<sub>Did office work all throughout the day, struggling with the funny ingress & loadbalancers.
+<sub>Today, there was office work all throughout the day, me struggling with the funny ingress & loadbalancers.
 Just a little success, although me & a colleague worked really hard & for long hours on this.
 Which actually remind of this quote from today's *James Clear's* newsletter.</sub>

 ><sub>"Time spent working hard is often better spent identifying where the bottleneck is located.
 >